Easy Vegan Moussaka with Lentils

 Tips for making this recipe perfectly

-- Place the moussaka in the oven on broil for one minute before serving so the top gets nice and browned.
+- Broil the moussaka for a golden brown top.
+Place the moussaka in the oven on broil for one minute before serving so the top gets nice and browned.
 If you want to broil the moussaka make sure to keep a very close eye on it so it doesn’t burn!

 - 1 tbsp olive oil